brontolinux/hENC/README.md

 }
 ```

 the file `/var/cfengine/masterfiles/ENC/default` on the policy hub will be copied locally on `/etc/cfengine/ENC/default`; similarly, if the `ntp_server` class is defined the file `/var/cfengine/masterfiles/ENC/ntp_server` will be copied on `/etc/cfengine/ENC/ntp_server`.
 Finally, the `henc` module will read these two files in that order, build a coherent set of classes and variables and hand them to the agent, and you can use them in other parts of the policy.
+If both files say something about a certain setting, the setting read last is retained and the previous ones discarded -- that's how the hierarchical merging happens in hENC.